LibrePhotos/librephotos/README.md

 docker run --name ownphotos-redis -d redis
 ```

-Check the ip of the memcached docker container by
+Check the ip of the redis Docker container by

 ```
-docker inspect ownphotos-memcached | grep IPAddress
+docker inspect ownphotos-redis | grep IPAddress
 ```

 Again, should be something like 172.17.0.#.
 Open `ownphotos/settings.py` and change the hostname in the `CACHES` dictionary.
 Should be around line 120 or so.